psychoinformatics-de/datalad-cbbsimaging/docs/source/demos/dicomdb.rst

    action summary:
      search (ok: 6)

 For each search hit ALL available metadata is returned.
-This allows for sophisticated output formating.
+This allows for sophisticated output formatting.
 Here is an example that reports all studies a particular subject has participated in::

    % datalad -f '{metadata[dicom][Series][0][StudyDescription]}' search -f 'xx99*' | uniq